andydbc/skillset/README.md

 # skillset

-Manage skillsets for Claude Code — group skills from [skills.sh](https://skills.sh) or GitHub into named collections and install them with a single command.
+Manage skillsets for Agents.
+Group skills from [skills.sh](https://skills.sh) or GitHub into named collections and install them with a single command.

 ## Usage